The loneliness of an interrupted adolescence

 “I definitely don’t want people to see me as crazy,” the caller said.
 “But if I could do it in a place that no one would see it — yeah, I would.”

-The pandemic has punished people of all ages, overhwelming parents, isolating grandparents, shortchanging kids.
+The pandemic has punished people of all ages, overwhelming parents, isolating grandparents, shortchanging kids.
 But the emotional fallout for teenagers has been uniquely brutal.
 At just the age when they are biologically predisposed to seek independence from their families, teens have been trapped at home.
 Friends — who take on paramount importance during adolescence — are largely out of reach, accessible mostly by social media, which brings its own mix of satisfying and toxic elements.

 A June survey by the Centers for Disease Control found that a staggering 26 percent of 18- to 24-year-olds reported having serious suicidal thoughts in the past 30 days, compared with 16 percent of 25- to 44-year-olds and less than 4 percent of people ages 45 and older.
 And mental health visits to emergency rooms by 12- to 17-year-olds increased 31 percent in 2020 compared with the previous year.
 Other research shows teens have been getting more sleep and feeling less taxed by their formerly frenetic schedules.
 But the academic pressure cooker hasn’t disappeared; it’s moved online, where students are forced to manage much of their own time and learning, with less access to teacher assistance.
 Milestone moments like graduation and homecoming have been erased.
 And time moves differently to teenagers; a year is not a year to a 15-year-old, it’s one-fifteenth of their life, a quarter of their high school experience.